-6.4.4 River^ and Lake^ Beds^
+6.4.4 Beds^ of Rivers^ and Lakes^ Beds2

-Policy 6-27: General management of river and lake beds
+Policy 6-27: General management of beds^ of rivers^ and lakes^ beds2

-Activities in, on, under or over the beds\of rivers\and lakes\shall generally be managed in a manner which:
+Activities in, on, under or over the beds_of rivers_and lakes_shall generally be managed in a manner which:

-- recognises and provides for the values identified in Schedule D Ba for the Wwater Mmanagement Sub-zone(s)\1 in which the activity takes place, in the manner described in Policies 6-28, 6-29 and 6-30-16-4, 16-5 and 16-6 - (b) avoids or mitigates the risk of flood hazards arising from any significant reduction in ability of a river to convey flood flows, or significant impedance to the passage of floating debris - (c) avoids\or\mitigates 54-any significant adverse effects on the stability and function of existing structures including flood and erosion control structures. - (d) avoids any significant reduction in the habitat diversity, including the morphological diversity, of the water\body^\ and its bed^54 one plan
+- (a) recognises and provides for the values identified in Schedule D Ba1 to Part I the Regional Policy Statement,1 for the Wwater Mmanagement Subzone(s)1 in which the activity takes place, in the manner described in Policies 6-28, 6-29 and 6-30-16-4, 16-5 and 16-63 - (b) avoids any significant reduction in ability of a waterbody to convey flood flows, or significant impedance to the passage of floating debris.
+46 - (c) avoids any significant adverse effects on the stability and function of existing structures including flood and erosion control structures.
+46 - (b)(d) avoids any significant reduction in the habitat diversity, including the morphological diversity, of the water_body - (c) the effects^ on natural character (including cumulative effects^) and public access must be avoided or mitigated in accordance with the relevant policies in Chapter 7, including Policy 7-8 which assists in understanding of the term natural character.
+Natural character can include the natural style and dynamic processes of the river^ in terms of its natural character, bed^ style and width, quality and quantity of bed^ habitat and connectivity with its flood plain at the appropriate geomorphologic scale.
+Method 6-9 will assist in defining natural character.

-This policy relates to Issue 6-3 and Objectives 6-1 and 6-4.
+This policy relates to Issue 6-3 and Objectives 6-1 and 6-4.3